Fiserv/tenants-doc/privacy-notice.md

 * Contact information of the business entity and its personnel who interact with us, such as name, job title, address, telephone number, and email address
 * Profile information, such as username and password that an individual may establish on one of our websites or mobile applications, along with any other information that an individual enters into their account profile
 * Demographic details, such as date of birth, country of citizenship and/or country of residence
-* Information about individuals’ affiliation with a legal entity, such as an individual’s role, and whether he or she is a beneficial owner or authorized signatory
+* Information about individuals' affiliation with a legal entity, such as an individual's role, and whether he or she is a beneficial owner or authorized signatory
-* Government-issued identification numbers (to the extent permitted under applicable law), such as a national identification number (e.g., a Social Security Number, tax identification number, or passport number), state or local identification number (e.g., a Driver’s License or other government-issued identification number), and a copy of your government-issued identification card
+* Government-issued identification numbers (to the extent permitted under applicable law), such as a national identification number (e.g., a Social Security Number, tax identification number, or passport number), state or local identification number (e.g., a Driver's License or other government-issued identification number), and a copy of your government-issued identification card
 * Feedback and correspondence, such as information you provide when you request information from us, receive customer support, or otherwise correspond with us, including by interacting with our pages on social networking online sites or services
 * Financial account information, such as payment card or bank account details
 * Information about Developers, such as Developer name, Developer ID and Developer location
-* Information related to a Developer’s use of Fiserv products or services
+* Information related to a Developer's use of Fiserv products or services
 * Marketing information, such as your preferences for receiving marketing communications, Developer surveys, and details about how you engage with our marketing communications

 _B.
 Information that we collect from private and publicly accessible sources_

 We and our service providers may collect information about individuals that is publicly available, including by searching publicly accessible government lists of restricted or sanctioned persons (such as the Specially Designated Nationals And Blocked Persons List), public records databases (such as company registries and regulatory filings), and by searching media and the internet.
 We and or our third party verification providers may also collect information from private or commercially available sources, such as by requesting reports or information from credit reference and fraud prevention agencies, to the extent permitted under applicable law.

 We may also maintain pages for our company and our products and services on a variety of third-party platforms, such as LinkedIn, Facebook, Twitter, Google+, YouTube, Instagram, and other social networking services.
-When individuals interact with our pages on those third-party platforms, the third-party’s privacy policy will govern your interactions on the relevant platform.
+When individuals interact with our pages on those third-party platforms, the third-party's privacy policy will govern your interactions on the relevant platform.
 If the third-party platform provides us with information about our pages on those platforms or your interactions with them, we will treat that information in accordance with this Privacy Notice.

 _C.
 Information collected via automated means_